Frequently Asked Questions

 - What if I graduated from a program before it was designated

 Only those individuals who graduate after the program is registered have completed a licensure-qualifying program.
 For instance, if the program was registered on September 1, 2005, the school has promised the Department that every graduate after that date has completed the required program for licensure.
-A student who graduated prior to the licensure-qualifying registration date must have the school submit directly to this office Form 2, transcripts, course syllabi and other information that will allow the Bureau of Comparative Education to determine if the applicant satisfied education requirements equivalent to a licensure-qualifying program.
+A student who graduated prior to the licensure-qualifying registration date must have the school submit directly to the Office of the Professions Form 2, transcripts, course syllabi, and other information that will allow the Bureau of Comparative Education to determine if the applicant satisfied education requirements equivalent to a licensure-qualifying program.
 This review will be done on an individual, case-by-case basis.
 The applicant will be notified if additional information is required or if additional education or an internship must be completed to meet the education requirements for licensure in New York.

 - What if I graduated from a program that is outside